sabrinara/The-News-Hunter-Client/README.md

 - Admin can manage Users and Editor.
 - Admin can approve, deny, or make news premium.
 - Admin can make users, admin also editors.
+- Used imgbb to make uploaded file image turn into URL.

 ### Resources & Credits
 React Icons ->[React Icons](https://react-icons.github.io/react-icons/)